Golden-cheeked warbler: Threats

 The main direct threat towards the golden-cheeked warbler is the rapid loss of habitats.
 Their specific habitat needs place warblers at an extremely vulnerable position where urban development has taken a significant amount of the available habitat away.
 Over-browsing by white-tailed deer, goats, and other ungulates are also believed to be a source of habitat destruction, as they decrease the survival rate of seedling oaks and other deciduous trees, which are a key habitat for warblers.
 Furthermore, the brown-headed cowbird (which is a brood parasite that lays eggs in other nests, then abandons the nest) and its impact on the golden-cheeked warbler population is still being studied.
+Blue jays will also depredate Golden-cheeked warbler nests.
+Of four noted warbler nests in the Wild Basin in Texas all four were depredated by bluejays.
 As a result, the survivability of the young golden-cheeked warbler is significantly reduced.

 Ecology

 The golden-cheeked warbler breeds in the juniper-oak woodlands.
 The bird starts to build its nest about 16–23 feet in the air around the end of March out of ashe juniper bark.
 The male warbler will use song and physical abuse against other males to establish a territory in close proximity to the previous year's territory.
 Warblers will stay with only one mate for the entirety of the breeding season.
-The female will produce 3-4 white eggs that are covered with brown and purple dots that will hatch 10–12 days later.
+The female will produce 3–4 white eggs that are covered with brown and purple dots that will hatch 10–12 days later.
 The hatchlings grow rapidly and will leave the nest after 9–12 days.
 The family will stay together in their territory for up to a month, after which the hatchlings will become independent.

-In fiction
+In popular culture

-Susan Wittig Albert uses the golden-cheeked warbler as a plot device in her 1992 novel, Thyme of Death.
+In 2023 the golden-cheeked warbler was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.